schepach/telegram-mumu-bot/README.md

 This is Telegram bot for cafe [mumu](http://cafemumu.ru). <br/>
 It shows list lunch in mumu cafe for you.

-And bonus - He shows list lunch in [Grand Victoria cafe] (http://restaurantgrandvictoria.ru/) for you.
+And bonus - It shows list lunch in [Grand Victoria cafe] (http://restaurantgrandvictoria.ru/) for you.

 Search him in Telegram: [@lunchmumubot](https://telegram.me/lunchmumubot)